jruby-gradle/jruby-gradle-plugin/README.md

    for use at runtime *or* when packaging a `.war` file.
 Also copies the content of Java-based dependencies into `.jarcache/` for interpreted use (see below)
+ * `jrubyClean` - Cleans up the temporary directories that tasks like `jrubyWar` create

 ### Creating a .war